mirage/ocaml-git/README.md

 objects), to generate pack indexes from pack files, or to expand the filesystem of a given commit.

+The library comes with a command-line tool called `ogit` which shares a similar interface with `git`, but where all operations are mapped to the API exposed `ocaml-git` (and hence using only OCaml code).

 [![Build Status](https://travis-ci.org/samoht/ocaml-git.png?branch=master)](https://travis-ci.org/samoht/ocaml-git)

 ### Build and Install Instructions